Remembering the Dayton Accords, 1995

 Milosevic would later get the recognition he deserved and be tried as a war criminal, but for certain Serbs, he remains a war hero even today.

-The Dayton Accords ended the war, but failed to eliminate hostilities.
+The Dayton Accords ended the war but failed to eliminate hostilities.
 In fact, it was an unfair treaty, simply because the parties involved had their own share of flaws.
 The Bosnian delegation lacked unity and a common goal — definitely not a surprise; after all, if Muslim entities were united, none of the Western atrocities would have happened in the first place!
 The Serbian delegation, led by Milosevic, had no interest in peace and just wanted to get away with their crimes.

 The Croatians, on the other hand, couldn’t care less about their neighbors.
 As noted by Richard Holbrooke, Chief of the American delegation at Dayton: “Each of the parties challenged the prospects for success in their own way: the Bosnians were disorganized, Milosevic dishonest, and Tudjman disengaged.”

-Following the Dayton Accords, Bosnia and Herzegovina was divided in two parts: nearly 51% of the territory was given to the Federation of Bosnia and Herzegovina, whereas 49% of the territory went to Republica Srpska.
+Following the Dayton Accords, Bosnia and Herzegovina was divided into two parts: nearly 51% of the territory was given to the Federation of Bosnia and Herzegovina, whereas 49% of the territory went to Republica Srpska.
 Quite naturally, the Accords failed to do justice: the establishment of Republica Srpska meant that a new entity was created that was based on genocide and ethnic cleansing of innocent people.
 By bowing before the demands of Milosevic and creating Republica Srpska, the creators of the Dayton Accords overlooked the crimes of genocide and simply rewarded the criminals.

 Today, two decades have passed, but the shadow of the 1990s conflict still lingers.
 Heterogeneous co-existence is unheard of in the region, and nationalist and communal tensions are still rampant.

 However, an element of credit should be given to the Dayton Accords.
 Back then, the war would not have ended in the absence of the Accords.
 Plus, today, in spite of ethnic polarization, Bosnia and Herzegovina is still one united state.
-The future cannot be predicted, and while ethnic, regional and communal tensions still exist, prospects for peace to continue are still possible.
+The future cannot be predicted, and while ethnic, regional, and communal tensions still exist, prospects for peace to continue are still possible.